BrennanR/react-clean-calendar/README.md

 ### DefaultCalendarHeading
 - A react component calendar heading.
 This is a simple implementation to get started with.
 It includes pagination buttons and a title.
+- To use this you'll want to implement the `Calendar` component's `renderHeading` render prop.
+In that render function use this component.
+Many of the [examples](https://github.com/BrennanR/react-clean-calendar/tree/master/src/examples) demonstrate how to do this.

 #### Available Props
 | Name              | Required | Type                             | Description |